 The 1993 crop however were just coming to the races.
 This Forty Niner foal crop contained some stars.
 Editor’s Note won the Kentucky Cup Juvenile, finish second to fellow Forty Niner son Ide in the Kentucky Jockey Club Stakes, and then third to Unbridled’s Song and Hennessy in the Breeder’s Cup Juvenile.
 The following year as a three year old Editor’s Note captured the grade one Super Derby and the classic Belmont Stakes defeating Skip Away in the latter.
 He was also second to Unbridled’s Song in the Florida Derby, again finishing ahead of Skip Away.

-From the same crop came Roar (Jim Beam Stakes, Swale Stakes), Gold Fever (NYRA Mile, Discovery Handicap, Riva Ridge Stakes, Perpetuate Stakes), and Distorted Humor (Screen King Stakes, Salvator Mile, Commonwealth Breeder’s Cup Stakes).
-The latter became an outstanding sire and establish a prosperous branch of the Mr. Prospector tail male line.
+From this same crop came Roar (Jim Beam Stakes, Swale Stakes), Gold Fever (NYRA Mile, Discovery Handicap, Riva Ridge Stakes, Perpetuate Stakes), and Distorted Humor (Screen King Stakes, Salvator Mile, Commonwealth Breeder’s Cup Stakes).
+The latter has become an outstanding sire to establish a prosperous branch of the Mr. Prospector tail male line.
 The aforementioned Ide won five stakes races in total, including four graded stakes.

 Distorted Humor began his stud career at Prestonwood Farm and then stayed when the property became known as Winstar.
 To date Distorted Humor has sired one hundred and thirty stakes winners including champions Funny Cide (Kentucky Derby, Preakness Stakes, Jockey Club Gold Cup, Dominion Day Stakes), Pathfork (Vincent O’Brien National Stakes) and Regal Ransom (U.A.E Derby).